parkji30/parkji30/README.md

 ### Interests :atom:
 🔭 My focus is on studying magnetism in star forming regions.
 <ol>
-    🌱 I am fascinated by Dark Matter and am planning to work on the GIGABit Project, a mission aimed to understanding the mass-energy content of Dark Matter.
+    🌱 I am fascinated by Dark Matter and am planning to work on the GigaBIT Project, a mission aimed to understanding the mass-energy content of Dark Matter.
     <br>
     🌱 I am also fascinated with applications of Machine Learning and how they will change the landscape of quantiative research fields.
     <br>